Angry-Penguins-Colony/sc-customize-nft/README.md

 ## Unequip an Equippable

-Call the `customize` endpoint while transfering the Equippable NFT.
+Call the `customize` endpoint while transferring the Equippable NFT.
 Then, add the slots you want to unequip after `customize` in the data field.

 > **EXAMPLE**
 >